Chimney Repair Winthrop Town

 A damaged chimney can pose a serious safety hazard to your home and family.
 Cracks, leaks, and blockages can lead to chimney fires, water damage and even carbon monoxide poisoning.
 All facets of chimney repair in VarStateShort such as small cracks to significant structural problems, are addressed by our skilled technicians.
 We use high-quality materials and proven techniques to restore your chimney to its best condition.
 Contact us at 617-388-5207 to schedule a consultation.

-A close-up view of a house roof with blue ceramic tiles, featuring a skylight and a tall brick chimney against a clear blue sky.
+Close-up of a house roof covered with blue ceramic tiles, featuring a skylight and a tall brick chimney.
+The background shows a clear blue sky, emphasizing the roof’s vibrant color, architectural details, and residential design elements.

 Winthrop was settled in 1630 by English Puritan colonists as Pulling Point, so named because the tides made hard pulling for boatmen.
 The present town is named after John Winthrop (1587-1649), second governor of the Massachusetts Bay Colony and an English Puritan leader.
 On April 8, 1630, Winthrop departed from the Isle of Wight, England on the ship Arbella, arriving in Salem in June where he was met by John Endecott, the first governor of the colony.
 John Winthrop served as governor for twelve of the colony’s first twenty years of existence.
 It was he who decided to base the colony at the Shawmut Peninsula, where he and other colonists founded what is now the City of Boston.